 The Government and Public Interest Table Talk (GPITT) invites government agencies and public interest organizations to campus to speak to University of Houston Law Center (UHLC) students about their organization, area of law, and any available internship or permanent positions.
-This event provides public sector employers the opportunity to meet informally with students, collect resumes for upcoming positions, and introduce their organizations to a large number of potential candidates and fellow members of the bar (literature and hand-outs are welcomed).
+This event provides public sector employers the opportunity to meet informally with students, collect resumes for upcoming positions, and introduce their organization to a large number of potential candidates and fellow members of the bar (literature and hand-outs are welcomed).
 Additionally, the event is an opportunity to expose UHLC students to the varied opportunities available in the public sector.

 Employers do not need to offer paid employment to participate in this event.
 Students accepting positions with government and non-profit organizations generally either (1) receive academic credit through our externship program, (2) secure funding through our public interest fellowship program, or (3) serve as a volunteer.
 It is critical, however, that employers can provide students with substantive legal work and an attorney supervisor who has been licensed to practice for at least three years.

 The open house is open to all current UHLC students.
-Most students attending this event are interested in establishing a placement for summer 2014.
+Most students attending this event are interested in establishing a placement for summer terms.
 However, the time can also be used to cultivate interest for internships during the academic year and permanent positions.